As electricity demand surges, the IEA details an integrated approach to a decarbonised system that yields reliable, affordable and clean electricity.

 Already, consumer engagement is changing, as electricity users become “prosumers”, or small-scale electricity producers and consumers, by, for example, installing rooftop solar panels.
 They stand to live in a cleaner world, with more cost-effective use of electricity.

 This article by David Elzinga, the Senior Project Manager who leads the IEA flagship technology publication Energy Technology Perspectives, appears in the new issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click here to read the new and earlier issues of IEA Energy, and click here to send a request a free subscription.
+This article originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to read issues of IEA Energy.

 Photo: © Shutterstock.com